Mardi Gras in Shreveport

 Tons of beads, mouth-watering king cake in every flavor imaginable, décor in shades of purple, green and gold, family fun parades, glitzy parties and glamorous balls: there’s just nothing like Mardi Gras season in northwest Louisiana, and every year it’s one of Shreveport-Bossier’s biggest celebrations.

-Shreveport-Bossier’s first major parade weekend of 2017 will kick-off with the enormous Krewe of Centaur Parade beginning in downtown Shreveport and proceeding along the Clyde Fant Parkway parade route at 4:30 p.m. on Saturday, February 18.
+Shreveport-Bossier’s first major parade weekend will kick-off with the enormous Krewe of Centaur Parade beginning in downtown Shreveport and proceeding along the Clyde Fant Parkway parade route at 4:30 pm on Saturday, February 23.
 The Krewe of Centaur is one of the largest parading krewes in Louisiana.
 Animals and animal lovers have their own annual parade in Shreveport-Bossier, the Krewe of Barkus and Meoux Pet Parade.
-The pet parade, which regularly attracts more than 500 costumed pets as well as a huge crowd of onlookers.
+The pet parade, which regularly attracts more than 500 costumed pets as well as a huge crowd of onlookers, will take place Saturday, February 24.

 Carnival season celebrations aren’t limited to parades.
 Masked balls, live music and festive culinary events are also common occurrences.